Molecular detection of Herpes simplex virus 1 and 2

 Serology

-○ Whole blood
+Serology ○ Whole blood ○ Serum

 Other Information

 ○ Serology testing is not indicated for the diagnosis of acute infection.
-Following infection with HSV, it may take up to 3-6 months for HSV IgG antibodies to be detectable in serum/blood. ○ HSV-2 Type Specific IgG assay is indicated for testing sexually active adults or expectant mothers to aid in determining evidence of prior infection with HSV-2 virus.
+Following infection with HSV, it may take up to 3-6 months for HSV IgG antibodies to be detectable in serum/blood.

-Serum: ○ Decontaminate skin with 70% alcohol followed by iodine or chlorhexidine, collect at least 5 mL of blood in appropriate container (neonatal blood min 0.5mL)
+○ Decontaminate skin with 70% alcohol followed by iodine or chlorhexidine, collect at least 5 mL of blood in appropriate container (neonatal blood min 0.5mL)

 Refer to section Sample Processing / Delivery